shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/3_Setting_Up_VSCode_Python_Git.md

 git config --global user.email "you@example.com"
 ```

-**What's happening here:** every change you save with Git gets labeled with this name and email — like signing your work.
+**What's happening here:** every change you save with Git gets labeled with this name and email, like signing your work.
 The `--global` flag means "remember this for every project on this computer," so you only do this once per machine, not per project.

 Confirm it took effect: